Frequently Asked Questions on How to Build a Hulda Clark Zapper

 Make The 1000 Hz Zappicator with One Simple Change!

+The speaker can be 4 or 8 ohm two inch speaker.
+In order for the speaker to be considered a North Pole Speaker, the N on a compass must be attracted to the speaker's top paper face.
 Contain speaker in a nonmetal box.
 Wood or plastic is best.
 Hot glue speaker inside box.
 Place food/water on top in nonmetal containers.
 Remove all metal caps.
 Zap 10-20 minutes.
-Read the latest books by Hulda Clark for complete details on Food Zappicator.
+Read the latest books by Hulda Clark for complete details on using a Food Zappicator.